 I do it like this:

-I go to Google search and type in my keywords relevant to my content topic.
+I go to Google search and type in the keywords relevant to my content topic.
 After I’ve scanned content on the first three spots on the first page, I write down on the paper list of short subheading ideas that I’ll use for my blog post.
 I believe this is called outlining.

 Then I go to Ubersuggest, and I type those exact keywords one by one in a search box.
-I check the given results and scan my top competitors for that particular keyword.
+I check the results and scan my top competitors for that particular keyword.
 You can find competitors if you click on Content Ideas from the Menu.

 I make sure that I check what types of content they publish (articles, blog posts, videos, infographics, or something else) to know what to do to outperform them.